nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:
 * `sort name` sorts all animals by name in alphabetical order.
 * `sort id` sorts all animals by id in ascending order.
-* `sort feedtime` sorts all animals by feeding time from the earliest to the latest.
+* `sort feedtime` sorts all animals by feeding time from the earliest to the latest (chronological order).

 ---